Jatin887/KhetiBuddy-AndroidApp/README.md

 ## Data Modeling
 Prediction models used :
 -	Random Forest Regressor (For predicting crop yield).
--	Multi Class Neural Network (For predicting crop variaties).

 ## Built With
 -	Android Studio - The mobile framework used
--	Maven - Dependency Management
--	Azure – Cloud Service Provider ( Used to generate web service)
+-	Cloud Service Provider ( Used to generate web service)
 ## Permissions required for the application
 This app requires the following permissions:
 -	Full Network Access.